 I’d be remiss if I didn’t mention the 19th “Bye Hole” next to the clubhouse.
 Playing anywhere between 75 and 120 yards, this is a great hole in its own right requiring a carry over water and a bunker to reach the green.
 This hole is ideal for settling bets or challenging your caddie to a closest-to-the-pin.
 On a course defined by fun, this is a fitting ending.

 Best Par 3: 16th Hole, 184 yards, 7th handicap.
 Directly adjacent to the world-famous 7th at the Blue, the 16th is a ridiculously good par 3 as well and my favorite hole at all of Streamsong.
-I haven’t played Yale yet, but if the biarritz green here is any indication, I’m sure I’ll love it.
+This hole rivals the 9th at Yale for the best Biarritz in the World.

 Best Par 4: 15th Hole, 453 yards, 1st handicap.
 The hardest hole on the course, this is a monstrous uphill par 4 with a forced carry, multiple strategic bunkers, and a long, undulating green.
 I want to talk about 1 bunker in particular – a giant one on the left side of the fairway that is borderline impossible to get out of and reminds me of Whistling Straits.
 The sheer enormity of this bunker must be demoralizing to those unfortunate to find it.